SOUTHWICK RAIL TRAIL:

 You'll come to the current end of the trail at 8.6 miles where a side trail leads down to Main St at 8.7 miles.
-Future plans call for installing a bridge over Main St in 2016 and continuing the trail through town to the old RR trestle bridge over the Westfield River.
+Future plans call for installing a bridge over Main St and continuing the trail through town to the old RR trestle bridge over the Westfield River.
+Under design in 2018.

 Note; If you would like to extend your trip into Westfield and loop back along the Westfield Riverwalk head left down to Main St. Turn left to a cross-light over Main St and continue left to Route 202.
 To your left is Park Square (park in the median) which contains a water fountain and gazebo.
 The old granite Post Office on the corner is now a restaurant.
 Turn right along Elm St (Route 202).
 Turn right and head north along Elm St (on-road with no shoulder/narrow sidewalk).
 Beautiful old brick buildings.
 Travel underneath an old RR trestle bridge (future rail trail).
 The road splits with northbound traffic heading right over the Great River Bridge East and the southbound traffic on your left crossing the Great River Bridge West.
 In between, in the median, is Wojkiewicz Park.
 Keep right and you'll come to Meadow St. Here you'll find the Westfield Riverwalk parking lot.
 Follow the wide sidewalk up to the bridge and you'll come to the Westfield Riverwalk after 1.2 miles.
 [See Below].
 Continue over the green iron Great River Bridge East (walkway) with its promenades overlooking the Westfield River.
 After crossing over the river a cross-walk will take you over northbound Elm St (Routes 10/202) to Half Miles Falls Park in the median.
 Nice water features and views of the river.
 Continue across another cross-walk over southbound Elm St (Routes 10/202).